pulumi/docs/reference/cd-gitlab-ci.md

 # exit if a command returns a non-zero exit code and also print the commands and their args as they are executed
 set -e -x

+# Add the pulumi CLI to the PATH
+export PATH=$PATH:$HOME/.pulumi/bin

 yarn install
 pulumi stack select product-catalog-service